 Device l'd like to: I need to use: USB Filter the use of some types of USB devices based on their characteristics, e.g., class, vendor, serial number, etc. Example: Allow only wireless USB mice issued by the organization, or prohibit the connection of any USB key.
-The access control rules for USB devices in the Security > Policies menu, Devices > USB rules.
+The access control rules for USB devices in the Security &gt; Policies menu, Devices &gt; USB rules.
 Block access to any unknown device that has never been monitored by a decontamination station.
-The configuration of agent groups in Environment > Agents > Policies > Trusted devices.
-The control rules for storing data on USB devices in the Security > Policies menu, Devices > USB storage rules.
-The control panel for trusted USB devices in the Security > Devices menu.
+The configuration of agent groups in Environment &gt; Agents &gt; Policies &gt; Trusted devices.
+The control rules for storing data on USB devices in the Security &gt; Policies menu, Devices &gt; USB storage rules.
+The control panel for trusted USB devices in the Security &gt; Devices menu.
 Filter access to data on a USB mass storage device.
 Example : Allow access only to office files.
-The access control rules for files in the Security > Policies menu, ACL resources > File rules.
-Select the Removable option in the identifier's volume type. or - The control rules for storing data on USB devices in the Security > Policies menu, Devices > USB storage rules.
+The access control rules for files in the Security &gt; Policies menu, ACL resources &gt; File rules.
+Select the Removable option in the identifier's volume type. - or - The control rules for storing data on USB devices in the Security &gt; Policies menu, Devices &gt; USB storage rules.
 Filter the execution of an application from a removable mass storage device.
 Example : Allow only a specific software program from the IT department to run.
-The application identifiers in the Security > Policies menu, Identifiers > Application identifiers rules.
-Select the Removable option in the volume type. or - The control rules for storing data on USB devices in the Security > Policies menu, Devices > USB storage rules.
+The application identifiers in the Security &gt; Policies menu, Identifiers &gt; Application identifiers rules.
+Select the Removable option in the volume type. or - The control rules for storing data on USB devices in the Security &gt; Policies menu, Devices &gt; USB storage rules.
 Bluetooth Filter the use of some types of Bluetooth devices based on their class.
 Example: Allow only Bluetooth headsets issued by the organization.
-The access control rules for Bluetooth devices in the Security > Policies menu, Devices > Bluetooth rules.
-CD/DVD Filter the use of CDs and DVDs.
-The access control rules for general devices in Floppy disk Filter the use of floppy disks. the Security > Policies menu, Devices > General rules.
-Serial port Filter the use of devices on serial ports.
+The access control rules for Bluetooth devices in the Security &gt; Policies menu, Devices &gt; Bluetooth rules.
+5 8 CD/DVD Filter the use of CDs and DVDs.
+The access control rules for general devices in CD/DVD Floppy disk The access control rules for general devices in the Security &gt; Policies menu, Devices &gt; General rules.